Ocvian Chanigio

-Ocvian Chanigio (born 16 October 1999) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 club PSIM Yogyakarta.
+Ocvian Chanigio (born 16 October 1999) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 club Persela Lamongan.

 Club career

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1.
 Chanigio made his debut on 4 October 2019 in a match against Bhayangkara.
 On 3 December 2019, Chanigio scored his first goal for PSS against Badak Lampung in the 56th minute at the Maguwoharjo Stadium, Sleman.

 PSIM Yogyakarta

 Chanigio was signed for PSIM Yogyakarta to play in Liga 1 in the 2022 season.